 ECA REGIONS / PACIFIC

 ECA has a recent focus on providing advice on energy issues in the Pacific.
-ECA’s team includes staff originating from or currently based in Australia and New Zealand, so between us we have many years of experience dealing with the unique challenges faced by island nations in the Pacific.
+Our team includes staff originating from or currently based in Australia and New Zealand with many years of experience dealing with the unique challenges faced by island nations in the Pacific.
 Recent work includes projects in Australia, Papua New Guinea and Fiji.

 RECENT PROJECTS INCLUDE >